RPasecky/sensorLink/README.md

    alt="download the Google plist to connect to firebase" width="800"/>

 I'm sure you can come up with something more interesting...just remember to update the code accordingly!
-See the customization section for a more detailed walkthrough.

-#### Get a Firebase!
+### Get a Firebase!

    It's easy, [sign up here](https://firebase.google.com/).
 Once set up, we need some info from firebase:
    1. Click the ⚙️ -> Project Settings.